-Research Topics Prof. Dr. Michael R. Buchmeiser
+Research Areas Prof. Dr. Michael R. Buchmeiser

-Sulfurated polymers such as sulfurated poly(acrylonitrile) (SPAN), poly(dicyclopentadiene) (S-polyDCPD), poly(norbornadiene) (S-polyNBDE), polystyrene (S-PS), poly(butadiene (S-polyBD) and poly(propylene) (S-PP) containing up to 69 wt.-% of chemically bound S are used as cathode materials for M-S batteries (M = Li, Mg).
+Our research illustrates promising electrochemical performance using polymeric cathode materials with covalently bound sulfur for RMSBs.
+These sulfurated polymers inlcude sulfurated poly(acrylonitrile) (SPAN), poly(dicyclopentadiene) (S-polyDCPD), poly(norbornadiene) (S-polyNBDE), poly(styrene) (S-PS), poly(butadiene) (S-PB), poly(isoprene) (S-PI), and poly(propylene) (S-PP), where the sulfur content is up to 69 wt.-%.
 Different morphologies, including fibrous, monolithic and pellicular structures, are employed.
-The structure of the sulfurated polymers is fully elucidated und correlated with the electrochemical performance of metal-S batteries built therefrom.
-In particular, their discharge / charge chemistry and the role of the electrolyte during cycling are investigated.
-Investigations entail physico-chemical as well as electrochemical measurements including WAXS, ESCA, FT-IR, Raman, MALDI-TOF, XPS, SEM, EDX, electric impedance spectroscopy and cyclic voltammetry to name just a few.
-Based on that knowledge, Li-S, Na-S and Mg-S batteries stable for >1200 cycles displaying energy densities up to 2 mA.h/cm2 @ 0.5C have already been realized and new cathode/anode(electrolyte combinations are currently under Investigation.
-In addition, new electrolytes and optimized Si- and C-based anodes are developed to improve cycle stability, C-rate capability and discharge capacities of M-S cells.
-In summary, a comprehensive picture of the chemistry and electrochemistry of M-S batteries is to be created that ultimately allows for designing high-capacity devices with good cycling stability (>1500 cycles) and high energy density (>3.5 mA.h/cm2 @ 1C).
+The structure of the sulfurated polymers is fully elucidated and correlated with the electrochemical performance of metal-S batteries built therefrom.
+In particular, their charge/discharge chemistry, structural changes, charge storage mechanism, and the role of the electrolyte during cycling are investigated.
+Investigations entail physico-chemical as well as electrochemical measurements, including WAXS, ESCA, FT-IR, Raman, MALDI-TOF, XPS, SEM, EDX, galvanostatic charge/discharge, cyclic voltammetry, kinetic studies, diffusion studies (GITT), and electric impedance spectroscopy, to name just a few.
+Based on that knowledge, Li-S, Na-S, and Mg-S batteries stable for >1200 cycles displaying energy densities up to 2 mAh cm-2 @ 0.5C have already been realized, and new cathode/anode (electrolyte combinations are currently under Investigation.
+In addition, new electrolytes and optimized Si- and C-based anodes are developed to improve cycle stability, C-rate capability, and discharge capacities of RMSBs.

 Selected Publications: